lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 > 👉 If you require an invitation letter to obtain your visa please reach out to the organizing committee at [lherzolite2024@gmail.com](mailto:lherzolite2024@gmail.com). 🚨**Letters of invitation will only be sent to registered delegates**🚨

 ## Accommodation

-TODO: General instructions plus advice.
+Available soon

 # Abstract submission

 ## Deadlines

-To be set
+To be set: probably by the end of June 2024 (stay tuned)

 ## How to submit